 Will I be supported after the patient simulator sale?

 Warranty - All manufacturers will offer a standard one-year warranty.
 Furthermore, most will offer the option to extend the warranty for a fee.
-Our advice is to carefully calculate the real cost of that warranty.
+Our advice is to carefully calculate the hidden cost of not having warranty including loss of teaching time and how you will make up for that.
+If an annual warranty is around 10% of the cost of the simulator, bearing in mind simulators can be more than £100,000, it could be a worthwhile investment versus the cost of being without it plus out-of-warranty repair costs.